earthstar-project/earthstar-pub/README.md

                       Show this many logs.
 0 = none, 1 = basic, 2 = verbose,
                         3 = include sensitive information (workspace addresses).
                         (default: "0")

+  -t, --title <title> A title for your pub, shown on the main page

+  -n, --notes <notes> Longer notes about your pub, shown on the main page
 ```

 ## Run on a Raspberry Pi